Home > core > fillGaps.m

 The solver will try to maximize the sum of the

-scores for the included reactions (opt, default
+scores for the included reactions (optional, default

 is -1 for all reactions)